A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 Named after Union Civil War General Samuel D. Sturgis, Sturgis is the site of the largest annual motorcycle rally in the world each August.

+The second-oldest “ Old West” town still in existence in America (behind Tombstone, Arizona ).
 An important city during the Black Hills Gold Rush, visitors can transport themselves back in time.
-Historical markers litter the town, giving facts about legendary residents like Wyatt Earp, Wild Bill Hickok, and Calamity Jane on the very spots that the events took place.
+Historical markers litter the town, giving facts about legendary residents like Wyatt Earp, Wild Bill Hickok, and Calamity Jane at the very spots where the events took place.

 The Devils Tower is one of the most iconic buttes in the world.
 Standing 867 feet tall, the Devils Tower was the first United States National Monument, first designated in September 1906 by President Theodore Roosevelt.

-Present in numerous Native American legends, as well as movies and works of art, it is a unique attraction you simply can’t miss when travelling through this part of the world.
+Present in numerous Native American legends, as well as movies and works of art, it is one of

 Covering more than half a million acres, Thunder Basin National Grassland is one of the largest areas of grassland in the US and features the sort of wide-open prairies that earned Wyoming the nickname “cowboy country”.